Quantum Impurity Models coupled to Markovian and Non Markovian Baths: Case study: spin-less fermionic impurity

 where $ \epsilon_0$ is the energy of the fermionic level.

 The effect of the non-Markovian environment on the impurity is completely determined by its hybridization function \eqref{eq:hybridizationFunction}.
-Here we choose a zero temperature, particle hole symmetric, fermionic bath with constant density of states of bandwidth $2W$ and with coupling strength to the impurity $\eta$.
-As a result the hybridization function depends only on time-differences.
-As a consequence, also $\mcV$ depends only on time differences and we will set $t'=0$ for convenience in the following.
+Here we choose a zero temperature, particle hole symmetric, fermionic bath with constant density of states of bandwidth \cmm{$2w$} and with coupling strength to the impurity $\eta$.
+In this case the hybridization function depends only on time-differences.
+As a consequence, one can show that also $\mcV$ and $\Sigma$ depend only on time differences and we will set $t'=0$.
 With these definitions we get for the hybridization functions